 Q: Why does stress make me feel so exhausted?

-About Adrenal Stress Hormones: Adrenalin and Cortisol.
+About Adrenal Stress Hormones: Adrenaline and Cortisol.

-Adrenalin and cortisol are both hormones secreted by the adrenal gland.
+Adrenaline (aka adrenalin or epinephrine) and cortisol are both hormones secreted by the adrenal gland.
 The adrenal glands sit atop the kidneys and are principally involved in regulating how our body deals with energy and stress as well as a secondary function in the production of androgens such as DHEA and testosterone.

-Adrenalin is generated in times of stressful situations as the first stage of the fight or flight response.
-Adrenalin activates the heart to pump faster, activating blood circulation, which certainly comes in handy for split second decisions and feats of strength or speed such as occur when our lives are under immediate physical threat.
+Adrenaline is generated in times of stressful situations as the first stage of the fight or flight response.
+Adrenaline activates the heart to pump faster, activating blood circulation, which certainly comes in handy for split second decisions and feats of strength or speed such as occur when our lives are under immediate physical threat.
 If the stressful situation is prolonged as is the case with our modern hectic lifestyles, then it is the hormone cortisol that takes over.
 Cortisol increases the appetite and targets the liver, pancreas and fat cells, which increases glucose availability for muscles.
 When we are dealing with lots of stress and the adrenals are busily engaged in making extra cortisol then other systems of the body involved with energy, reproduction, digestion and immunity are temporarily shut down.
 This may lead to many of the symptoms of chronic stress and adrenal exhaustion in the bodily systems given below.